cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 They are two different servers, from two different organizations, and are as different as **uky.edu** and **google.com**.

-The reason we read an article or some other paywalled content at a **uky.edu** address and not at a, e.g., **sciencedirect.com** address, is because of the way proxy servers work.
+The reason we read an article or some other paywalled content at a **uky.edu** address and not at a, e.g., **sciencedirect.com** address is because of the way proxy servers work.
 In essence, when we make a request for a resource, like a journal article or a bibliographic database that's provided by a library, our browser makes the request to the proxy server and not to the original server.
 The proxy server then makes the resource request to the original server, which relays that content back to the proxy server (EZproxy).